BabylonJS/Extensions/TowerOfBabel/README.md

 ```

 ###defineMaterials()###
-The defineMaterials() is an module level function of the module.
+The defineMaterials() is a public module level function.
 It is called from many of the other entry points, so you are not usually required to call it.
 It also has checking at the beginning to ensure it only does something on the first call.

-Shown below are a standard material, and another with a baked inline texture.
+Shown below are a standard material, and another with a baked in-line texture.
 The pattern will repeat for as many materials exported.
 ```typescript
 var matLoaded = false;
 export function defineMaterials(scene : BABYLON.Scene, materialsRootDir : string = "./") : void {